NicolasBernaerts/tasmota/teleinfo/README.md

 Please note that it is a completly different implementation than the one published early 2020 by Charles Hallard.

+Some of these firmware are using a LittleFS partition to store graph data.
+Il allows to keep historical data over reboots.
+To take advantage of this feature, make sure to follow partitioning procedure given in the **readme** of the **binary** folder.

 This firmware calculates Power Factor (Cos φ) from Teleinfo totals (W) and Instant Power (VA).
 It is evaluated everytime total power increases of a certain amount of W that you can configure.